HIGH-INTENT SEARCH HUB

 6) What are the benefits of off-site pipe spool fabrication?

-Spool fabrication reduces install uncertainty by planning and assembling sections in a controlled workflow.
-It can shorten shutdown windows and reduce fit-up surprises on site.
+Off-site spool fabrication reduces install uncertainty by assembling sections in a repeatable workflow.
+It often supports shorter shutdown windows and fewer fit-up surprises on site.

 • More predictable build sequence